maniacx/Battery-Health-Charging/.github/README.md

 * Each custom mode preset start threshold value can customize between 95-75 %, 83-60 %, and 83-50 % respectively.
 * Full capacity mode is equivalent to what Dell refers to as **Standard**
 * Balance mode is almost equivalent to what Dell refers to as **Primarily AC**
-* The differnce between end and start threshold cannot be less than 5%.
+* The difference between end and start threshold cannot be less than 5%.
 * Depends on executable package **smbios-battery-ctl** which is provided by **smbios-utils** https://github.com/dell/libsmbios
 (smbios-utils is third-party package and I am not in any way not responsible for installation, bugs, or damages)
 * This Extension supports dell through smbios-utils package smbios-battery-ctl using following commands